Diemut Strebe

 Strebe explores the crossover between science and art through media such as living and biological materials, experimental setups, installations and video.
 In her first art-science work, Sugababe (2014), she produced a clone of Vincent van Gogh’s ear.
 Through Sugababe, Strebe applied the Theseus paradox—a thought experiment based in Plutarch’s Ship of Theseus, which questions whether an object that has all its component parts replaced remains the same object.
 The work explores the potential and implications of re-creating a historical person and questions the mystification of art and the artist by the public and in art theory.

 Strebe collaborates with scientists in the fields of human and plant genetics, quantum physics and astrophysics, and engineering, among others.
-Her practice includes scientific concepts, methods and tools.
+Her practice includes scientific concepts, methods, and tools.
 She is represented by Ronald Feldman Fine Arts, New York.

-More at the artist’s website: Diemut Strebe.
+More at the artist’s website: Diemut Strebe and on her project website.

 The Guardian: German museum exhibits Van Gogh’s ear replica grown from relative’s cells